atharshlakshmi/clean-talk/README.md

 }
 ```

-**Note:** This endpoint is typically called only for prompts classified as safe by the `/classify` endpoint.

 #### `POST /add_policy`
 Add a new safety policy to the Pinecone vector database.
-The policy is encoded using sentence-transformers and stored with semantic search capability.

 **Request:**
 ```json